UPDATE 1-Olympics-Cycling-Bresset blitzes to mountain bike gold

-from the start to earn France their first cycling gold medal at
+the start to earn France their first cycling gold medal at the

 The 2011 World Cup winner, 23, smoothly pulled away and